godotengine/godot-docs/classes/class_@gdscript.rst

 :ref:`int<class_int>` **len** **(** :ref:`Variant<class_Variant>` var **)**

 Returns the length of the given Variant ``var``.
-The length can be the character count of a :ref:`String<class_String>`, the element count of any array type or the size of a :ref:`Dictionary<class_Dictionary>`.
+The length can be the character count of a :ref:`String<class_String>` or :ref:`StringName<class_StringName>`, the element count of any array type, or the size of a :ref:`Dictionary<class_Dictionary>`.
 For every other Variant type, a run-time error is generated and execution is stopped.

 ::